PieterBijl/Group28/README.md

   Figure 7: The PSNR plotted for 4 identical models
 </p>

 Three of the results are around 22.3 and one around 22.8, meaning that the results are not always identical, but still close to each other.
-This deviation will not show major impact on whether the PSNR of the pixelated images can be reached or not.
+This deviation will not show major impact on whether the PSNR of the pixelated images can be reached or not.<br>
 Since the decay epochs were not showing great impact on the results, the learning rate was changed instead.
 The default setting was at LR = 0.0002.
 Figure 8 shows the results for a learning rate that is 0.1 and 10 times the default value of 0.0002.

 <p align="center">